Home / Blog

 The Gentle Approach

 A timid or unfamiliar dog may need encouragement to feel at ease.
 Approach calmly and avoid looming over them.
-Slowly crouch or kneel if possible, presenting yourself as nonthreatening.
+Slowly crouch or kneel if possible, presenting yourself as non threatening.
 Gently extend the back of your hand for them to sniff.
 In many scenarios, the dog will take a moment to check out your scent and gauge your intentions.

 Knowing Where to Pet